-Consolidated and Separate financial statements 2021 Rate increase 1% Rate decrease 1% Discount rate Liabilities decreased by 1,035,790 Liabilities increased by 1,195,843 Salary increase rate Liabilities increased by 1,139,909 Liabilities decreased by 1,011,145 Turnover rate Liabilities decreased by 952,053 Liabilities increased by 1,110,922 (Unit: Baht) Consolidated and Separate financial statements 2020 Rate increase 1% Rate decrease 1% Discount rate Liabilities decreased by 1,176,880 Liabilities increased by 1,374,642 Salary increase rate Liabilities increased by 1,212,870 Liabilities decreased by 1,069,645 Turnover rate Liabilities decreased by 1,112,038 Liabilities increased by 1,306,130
+Rate increase 1% Rate decrease 1% Liabilities decreased by 962,749 Liabilities increased by 1,100,333 Liabilities increased by 1,005,916 Liabilities decreased by 944,952 Liabilities decreased by 863,745 Liabilities increased by 1,001,797

+2021 Rate increase 1% Rate decrease 1% Discount rate Liabilities decreased by 1,035,790 Liabilities increased by 1,195,843 Salary increase rate Liabilities increased by 1,139,909 Liabilities decreased by 1,011,145 Turnover rate Liabilities decreased by 952,053 Liabilities increased by 1,110,922

-20. Capital management
+19. Capital management

 The primary objective of the Company's capital management is to ensure that it has an appropriate financial structure and preserves the ability to continue its business and boost the value of the holdings of the Company's shareholders and to meets financial covenants attached to the loan agreements.
 The Company has complied with these covenants throughout the reporting periods.
-As at 31 December 2021, the Company had a debt-to-equity ratio of 0.83:1 (2020: 1.28:1).
+As at 31 December 2022, the Company had a debt-toequity ratio of 0.87:1 (2021: 0.83:1).

-21. Statutory reserve
+20. Statutory reserve

 Pursuant to Section 116 of the Public Limited Companies Act B.E.
 2535, the Company is required to set aside a statutory reserve at least 5 percent of its net income after deducting accumulated deficit brought forward (if any), until the reserve reaches 10 percent of the registered capital.
 The statutory reserve is not available for dividend distribution.
+At present, the statutory reserve has fully been set aside.